Saskatchewan Highway 943

 Highway 943 is a provincial highway in the north-west region of the Canadian province of Saskatchewan.
-It runs from the settlement of Meetoos, where it continues as Highway 698, to Highway 942 north-west of Big River.
-Highway 943 is about 85 km long.
+It runs from the Flying Dust 105F Indian reserve near the junctions of Highway 698 and Highway 799 to Highway 942 north-west of Big River.
+It is about 85 km long.

 Highway 943 intersects Highway 945 and Highway 946, as well as an access road to the Island Lake Recreation Site on Island Lake.